The Best Tom Collins Cocktail Recipe

 It is said that the Tom Collins cocktail started as a practical joke in the 1800's.
 The joke would start off with someone being asked if they had seen Tom Collins.
 Of course they hadn't.
 This person would then go on to tell them all the bad things this Tom Collins character was saying about them, and how they had just seen him at a bar close by.

 The idea was to get the individual so pissed off that they would start busting into every bar they were tipped off to asking for Tom Collins.
 Eventually, the person got a cocktail named Tom Collins instead of a real person.

-However, the original recipe was first published by American bartending legend Jerry Thomas in his 1877 guide, "Bon Vivant's Companion."
+There are many Tom Collins cocktail recipes today, however, the original recipe was first published by American bartending legend Jerry Thomas in his 1877 guide, "Bon Vivant's Companion."
 It is described as follows:

 (Combine in a shaker)

 - 5-6 dashes gomme (gum) syrup

 - 2-3 lumps (presumably larger than our modern day ice cubes)

 Shake and strain into a large glass, topping off with soda water.

 The recipe does not call for the drink to be strained into a glass with ice, unlike the modern Tom Collins.
 Interestingly, Jerry Thomas also gives the instructions to "drink while it is lively."
 From this one can imagine that the Tom Collins made in the late 1800's was drunk rather quickly.

 Today's Tom Collins recipes vary slightly from the original.
 Some call for sweet and sour mix in addition to, or instead of fresh lemon, and the gum syrup has been replaced by sugar or simple syrup.